ibm-cloud-docs/cloud-databases/kms-tutorial.md

    | eu-de             | eu-de                |
    {: caption="Table 1. {{site.data.keyword.databases-for}} instance    location and key region support" caption-side="top"}

-1. Configure failover
+## Configure failover
+{: #kms-tutorial-config-failover}
+{: step}

-   [Creating COS Cross Region buckets](/docs/cloud-object-storage?   topic=cloud-object-storage-hpcs#hpcs-cr){: external} with a root key from    a Hyper Protect Crypto Services (HPCS) instance requires that instance to    be [configured with failover configuration](/docs/hs-crypto?   topic=hs-crypto-enable-add-failover){: external}.
+[Creating Cross region buckets](/docs/cloud-object-storage?topic=cloud-object-storage-hpcs#hpcs-cr){: external} with a root key from a Hyper Protect Crypto Services (HPCS) instance requires that instance to be [configured with failover configuration](/docs/hs-crypto?   topic=hs-crypto-enable-add-failover){: external}.

 Confirm that failover is properly configured for the selected HPCS instance correctly using either the IBM Cloud console or CLI.
 For more information, see [Creating Cross region buckets](/docs/cloud-object-storage?topic=cloud-object-storage-hpcs#hpcs-cr){: external}.